It's not how smart you are, it's how are you smart?

 In a hands-on workshop, residency, or conference, participatory creative drama exercises are presented for educators tapping all the intelligences.
 A wide variety of grade and cognitive levels are included in activities that are rich in providing content and promoting self-esteem.
 Highlighted are strategies that utilize participatory theatre arts and music exercises, and that address multiple intelligences in a creative, low-anxiety atmosphere.
 These activities are also analyzed by the participants, under the leadership of the Teaching Artist.
 Learning is fun!
 When interest level is increased, proficiency is increased.
 Although MI applies to all populations, it works exceedingly well with populations with cognitive, perceptual, learning, and other disabilities.

 Leslie Fanelli, a correspondent with Dr. Gardner, is listed as an MI resource in his book Multiple Intelligences, The Theory in Practice.
 Ms. Fanelli will personally create your MI program, geared to your specific needs and curriculum.
-If desired, Ms. Fanelli and another Theatre in Motion Teaching Artist(s) will travel to your school district, campus, or site for a custom designed, MI workshop immersion in the New York City/New Jersey Metropolitan area, or depending on your budget, we can travel anywhere, just as we did in Cape Town, South Africa; Pueblo, Colorado; upstate New York; and the Jersey Shore.
+If desired, Ms. Fanelli and another Theatre in Motion Teaching Artist(s) will travel to your school district, campus, or site for a custom designed, MI workshop immersion in the New York City/New Jersey Metropolitan area, or depending on your budget, we can travel anywhere, just as we did in Cape Town, South Africa; Pueblo, Colorado; upstate New York; Washington, D.C., and the Jersey Shore.

 The intelligences are (in no order of primacy):